eliot-akira/grub/README.md

 # Grub

-An opinionated full-stack build tool: based on Gulp, Babel, Browserify and Sass
+A small full-stack build tool based on Gulp, Babel, Browserify and Sass

 ## Install